eamonnofarrell/PythonProject2018/README.md

     * Petal widgth Mean, Range, Minimum and Maximum values

 * Exploration of Data
-    * Imort Pandas and Numpy from Python Data Analysis Library
+    * Import Pandas and Numpy from Python Data Analysis Library
     * Use Scatter Plot, Whisker Plot and Histogram graphs to represent Iris data

 * Analysis